ellagonzales/whisker/README.md

 # Whisker

-Em**bark** on your journey to find the **pur**fect pet with Whisker, our innovative adoption app designed to match you with a companion that fits your preferences for size, energy level, and gender.
+Em**bark** on your journey to find the **pur**fect pet with Whisker, our innovative adoption app designed to match you with a companion that fits your preferences.
 Utilizing RescueGroups API, our app simplifies the search for your next furry friend.

 ## App Logo